jbx-protocol/juice-docs-v2/docs/api/contracts/or-ballots/jbreconfigurationbufferballot/read/stateof.md

     * [`finalState`](/api/contracts/or-ballots/jbreconfigurationbufferballot/properties/finalstate.md)

-2. If the ballots duration has not yet passed since the reconfiguration was proposed, the state is failed if the funding cycle is supposed to have already started.
+2. If the ballot's duration has not yet passed since the reconfiguration was proposed, the state is failed if the funding cycle is supposed to have already started.
 Otherwise it is still active.

     ```
     // If the delay hasn't yet passed, the ballot is either failed or active.